michaelfranzl/SalorHospitality/README.markdown

 # ToDo

 BillGastro uses standard Rails I18n, but is only partially translated.
 It should not be too difficult to add the rest of the translations.

+# Invoice Printing

+When you use a standard invoice printer (like Epson TM-T88) on the serial port, you don't even need a special driver.
+When you press the print button in BillGastro, it is just a simple download technically speaking.
+You can configure Firefox to not confirm a download, but to execute the file instead.
+For the file to execute, you need to configure Windows to use the program `print.bat` for it. `print.bat` contains the following code (adapt the settings for your printer/serial port):

+    MODE COM1:9600,N,8,1
+    copy %1 COM1

+I derived this solution from http://www.pvgenerator.de/index.php/off-topic/php-und-die-serielle-schnittstelle/43

 # Contact